-The vision of Zach Ducheneaux, Retained Production Income (RPI) is a producer-centered approach to redesigning agricultural finance—one that measures success by what farmers keep, not how fast capital exits.
+Retained Production Income (RPI) is a producer-centered approach to redesigning agricultural finance, RPI examines how credit structures can be redesigned to align repayment with the rhythms of agricultural production.
+RPI measures success by what farmers keep, not how fast capital exits.

 American agriculture is in a structural financial crisis.
 In agriculture financing, high leverage against appreciating collateral, seasonal operating credit, and contract structures that privatize debt serve lenders and investors while leaving producers and their businesses structurally exposed.
-Total sector debt now exceeds $590 billion, interest costs have doubled since 2021, and real liquidity is at a 40-year low (USDA Economic Research Service, 2025).
+The U.S. farm sector carries more than $590 billion in debt (USDA Economic Research Service, 2025).
+Interest rates on agricultural loans have approximately doubled since 2021, materially increasing the cost of debt service.
+Working capital available to producers has tightened over the same period.

 Fixed repayment schedules force farmers to absorb all price and weather volatility, extracting working capital before farms can stabilize or reinvest—eroding equity, accelerating succession failures, and draining value from rural economies.
 Financing terms, not interest rates, determine long-term viability.